cdktf/cdktf-provider-gitlab/docs/groupShareGroup.java.md

 - *Type:* java.lang.Number

 The ID of a custom member role.

 Only available for Ultimate instances.
+If `member_role_id` is removed from the config, the group share will revert to a base role.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.11.0/docs/resources/group_share_group#member_role_id GroupShareGroup#member_role_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/18.0.0/docs/resources/group_share_group#member_role_id GroupShareGroup#member_role_id}

 ---